dbarkol/functions-servicebus-batch-trigger/python/README.md

     }
     ```

 3. Update the extension bundle version in the host.json.
+Set the `prefetchCount` to the maximum number of messages in the batch.
 Configure additional optional settings under `extensions`, if necessary.

     host.json